RekGRpth/ngx_pg_module/README.md

 }
 # or
 location =/ {
-    pg_argument NULL 25; # first query argument is NULL and type of TEXTOID pg_argument $arg; # second query argument is taken from $arg variable and auto type pg_query "SELECT $1, $2::text"; # extended query with 2 arguments }
+    pg_query "SELECT $1, $2::text" NULL::25 $arg output=plain; # extended query with two arguments: first query argument is NULL and type of 25 (TEXTOID) and second query argument is taken from $arg variable and auto type and plain output type
+}
 ```
 # Embedded Variables